 If you are interested in participating in the XXXI edition of the International Animated Film Workshop, please send the registration form by e-mail: firstname.lastname@example.org

 1. Personal and contact information (name, date of birth, citizenship, address, e-mail, phone number)

 2. Curriculum Vitae containing a description of previous experience with film animation, or other disciplines of art

 3. Description of the project on which the participant would like to work during the workshop

 4. In attachment: previous video works, drawings, photographs, etc.

-A list of participants will be announced on 30th June 2018.
+The final list of participants will be announced on 30th June 2023.

 The workshops take place from 08th to 17th September 2023.